wfhartford/jooq-oracle-r2dbc-tests/README.md

 I've encountered two bugs while using jOOQ against an Oracle database using r2dbc.

+This project includes several tests which use testcontainers to create an Oracle XE database; running the tests will require a functional docker environment.
+In order to build this project, the `build.gradle.kts` file will have to be modified to include a maven repository which contains the jOOQ pro dependencies.

+The two bugs are described below.

 ClassCastException
 --
 Statements which return a row count, such as `insert` and `update` cause a `ClassCastException` when that row count is assigned to a variable.
 The `statements resulting in a row count`/`insert without assigning result` test produces the following: